qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/services.rst

 ----------

-In the WFS GetFeature request, QGIS Server accepts two extra parameters in addition to the standard parameters according to the OGC WFS 1.0.0
+In the WFS GetFeature request, QGIS Server accepts two extra parameters in addition to the standard parameters according to the OGC WFS 1.0.0 and 1.1.0
 specification:

 * **GeometryName** parameter: this parameter can be used to get the *extent*